CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 ## 🧪 Activities

 {{<note type="activity" title="1.
 Applying">}}
-Review the provided job description and write your CV and cover letter in order to apply:
+Review the [provided job description](jobs/#finsoft-xl-solutions) and write your CV and cover letter in order to apply:

 - Use everything you have learned to tailor your CV and cover letter.
 - Make sure you show how you meet at least 60% of the job criteria.
 - _Please anonymise your application_: use a random fake name and contact details.
-Do not put your own phone number or email address on your application, though you should use your experience and education as you would on LinkedIn.
+Do not put a phone number or email address on your application.
 This is to protect your privacy.
 - Please submit your applications by pull request to this website using the detailed instructions below.

 {{</note>}}